C++ Signal Handling - C++ Programming Tutorial

 Explanation:

-In this example, we utilize the kill function to deliver the SIGINT signal to its own process, which is identified by the process ID returned by getpid.
-When the signal is sent, the custom handler Handle_Signal is invoked, which displays the signal number on the console.
+In this instance, we make use of the kill method to send the SIGINT signal to the process itself, identified by the process ID obtained from getpid.
+Upon sending the signal, the designated custom handler Handle_Signal is triggered, showing the signal number on the terminal.

 Conclusion